saltnpixels/gravity-forms-post-updates-pods/README.md

 * * *

-Adds the ability to save a file upload field to a custom field so that pods works. (it saves the attachment ID tot he field and moves the file to the media library)
+Adds the ability to save a file upload field to a custom field so that pods works. (it saves the attachment ID to the field and moves the file to the media library)

 Shows file on update post.

+If you want to save for the post thumbnail jsut make sure the cutomf field is set to _thumbnail_id

 * * *